17 October 2020: live solo gig in Lancing, Sussex

 5 September 2020: “Northern Lights”, a Blacktooth Production

-‘A celebration of London N8 in readings, live music and ribald anecdotes’
+‘A celebration of London N8 in readings, live music and ribald anecdotes’, a socially distanced outdoor event.

 July 2020: Creative Retreat with the Britten-Pears Foundation in Aldeburgh